 After buying your dream home, you can be confronted with appliances that don't work, leaks in your house, or worse.
 Some shortcomings don't even come to light for weeks.

 To detect defects, you can have a building inspection performed.
 A building inspection involves an expert visiting the home and performing an examination.
 The inspection findings will be stated in a construction report or communicated verbally.

 Sometimes the inspection results are a reason to cancel the purchase or to discuss the price again.
-Please note: the seller will only agree to a price reduction if it concerns defects that he was unaware of and therefore have not been considered when he determined his final price.
-Pay attention to homes built just after World War II.
+Please note: the seller will only agree to a price reduction if it concerns defects they were unaware of and therefore have not been considered when the final price was determined.
+Pay extra attention to homes built just after World War II.
 There was a need to build houses quickly.
-In their original condition, Sixties homes lacked double glazing and were made with the cheapest materials.
+Sixties homes lacked double glazing in their original condition and were made using the cheapest materials.